Data Mining and Information Retrieval Group

 Fax: +49 931 / 31 - 86732

 I finished my diploma in Mathematics in January 2012.
 In the same month, I started to work at the Data Mining and Information Retrieval Group in the POSTS and POSTS-II projects.
 I'm interested in a variety of topics, such as Natural Language Understanding, Machine Learning for NLU/NLP, (Big) Data Mining, User Behavior Analysis and the Semantic Web.
 Concretely, I work on methods to not only discover, but also learn semantic relations between tags from social web platforms such as BibSonomy.
 For this, i use Metric Learning methods.
 Additionally, I extract semantic relatedness from navigational data in the web, e.g. from navigation on Wikipedia!

-FolkTrails: Interpreting Navigation Behavior in a Social Tagging System in Proceedings of the 25th ACM International on Conference on Information and Knowledge Management, CIKM ’16 (2016).
+FolkTrails: Interpreting Navigation Behavior in a Social Tagging System. .
+In Proceedings of the 25th ACM International on Conference on Information and Knowledge Management, of CIKM ’16.
+ACM, 2016.